johnwargo/johnwargo-static-11ty/src/posts/2025/timezone-fix-for-eleventy-stats.md

 ## Validating the Issue

 I figured out the issue by taking a look at how the plugin represented the date values.
-There's a section in the plugin where it stores the first and last post dates in the site, so I added some code to write those values to the console.
+In my plugin project, I modified posts at the beginning and end of the date range so they both show publishing on January 1st.
+Then, there's a section in the plugin where it stores the first and last post dates to variables, so I modified the code to write those values to the console:

 **Note:** All the code in this post is in TypeScript.